 This isn’t just useful for seeing where potential leaks are but also for tracing pipes across a property – in floors, walls, ceilings etc. This can work for both hot and cold pipes.
 To help this process, professional thermal imaging cameras are very sensitive to small changes in temperature.

-For example, as well as tracking pipes, the highly trained eye of a leak detection engineer will spot anomalies in the images they are seeing – this will lead to further investigations, including other tools.
+For example, as well as tracking pipes (say from a combi boiler system), the highly trained eye of a leak detection engineer will spot anomalies in the images they are seeing – this will lead to further investigations, including other tools.